bricksandbraces/CustomCarousel/README.md

 # CustomCarousel

-A description of this package.
+A custom carousel with snapping effect.